CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 * MOSI - 23
 * CS1 - 5 (CT1-CT3 & Voltage 1)
 * CS2 - 4 (CT4-CT6 & Voltage 2)

+The version of [EmonESP available here](https://github.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/tree/master/Software/EmonESP) has all of these pins set by default.

+For examples of how to set up your config in ESPHome, [see here](https://github.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/tree/master/Software/ESPHome) and [here.](https://next.esphome.io/components/sensor/atm90e32.html)

+#### **Add-on Boards**
+Add-on boards (up to 6) can expand the main energy meter up to 42 current channels & 8 voltage channels.
+The add-on boards plug directly into the main board as seen here.

 The **add-on board** allows the CS pin to be selected based on the jumper settings at the bottom of the board.
 This is so multiple add-on boards can be used - up to 6 maximum.
 Do NOT select more than one CS pin per bank.
 The CS pins can be: